eclipse-archived/concierge/distribution/src/markdown/docs/contributor/build-concierge.markdown

 Files added to the distribution can be added to the folder `distribution/src/main/dist`.
 These files will automatically added to distribution folder.

 In folder `distribution/src/markdown` are all documentation files in markdown format.
-They will be transformed to HTML using gradle script.
+They will be transformed to HTML using gradle tasks.
 For displaying markdown files [Strapdown](http://strapdownjs.com/) will be used.

-Internal documentation (for Concierge developers/committers) is included in folder `distribution/src/markdown/docs/internal`.
+Documentation for Concierge developers/committers is included in folder `distribution/src/markdown/docs/internal`.

 ## Hudson based Continuous Integration build